 A forensic accountant can come in handy in a variety of scenarios, however, one of the areas they are more commonly used in is matrimonial cases.
 The financial side of a divorce can make proceedings long-winded and stressful, but with the help of forensic accounting, the separation process can become a whole lot simpler.

-Not all divorces require the expertise of a forensic accountant.
-Your lawyer may suggest one if your situation is particularly complicated, or if they need help gathering evidence for your settlement.
+If you were to read more on how divorces are done, you’d know that not all divorces require the expertise of a forensic accountant.
+Your provisional waiver attorney may suggest one if your situation is particularly complicated, or if they need help gathering evidence for your settlement.
 Read on to discover more reasons why your lawyer may suggest a forensic accountant.